top of page

 Sinlaku has been upgraded to a super typhoon, with maximum sustained winds of 150 mph and maximum gusts of 184 mph, according to the latest update from the Joint Typhoon Warning Center.

-Based on the current forecast, the storm's center is passing between Rota and Tinian at approximately 4 p.m.
+The storm's center was earlier forecast to pass between Rota and Tinian at approximately 4 p.m.
 Tuesday.

 Sinlaku, located approximately 398 nautical miles east-southeast of Guam, has tracked northwestward at 08 knots over the past six hours, JTWC said.